bensteinberg/a-novel-factory/README.md

 Provider](https://faker.readthedocs.io/en/master/providers/faker.providers.person.html),
-Titles from the [lorem Provider](https://faker.readthedocs.io/en/master/providers/faker.providers.lorem.html), and Sentences use a combination of Characters and the lorem Provider.
+Titles from the [lorem Provider](https://faker.readthedocs.io/en/master/providers/faker.providers.lorem.html), and Sentences come from [a custom Provider](a_novel_factory/providers.py) that uses a combination of Characters and the lorem Provider.

 With any luck, future versions will enhance the output further, possibly using [corpora](https://github.com/dariusk/corpora) as raw